Semantic-Org/Semantic-UI-Docs/README.md

 ### Generating SUI for Docs

 Before running server you will need to build your UI files for the docs.
-This can be done using
+Semantic UI includes a special command to build files for a docs instance that must be run from an adjacent Semantic UI folder.

 ```
+# assumes ./docs and ./ui for default paths, run from ./ui
 gulp build-docs
 ```

-This command builds files for the docs from a separate config designed for housing a docs instance, [see tasks/docs.json](https://github.com/Semantic-Org/Semantic-UI/blob/master/tasks/admin/docs.json)

-The default location for ``build-docs`` is a sibling folder to your ui with the name ``docs/``
+>> The default location for ``build-docs`` is an adjacent folder with the name ``docs/``.
+The command must be run from your UI folder and not from the docs folder.

+To config a different docs location modify, [ tasks/docs.json](https://github.com/Semantic-Org/Semantic-UI/blob/master/tasks/admin/docs.json)

 ### Running Server